 Being newly appointed as one of Bonne Maman brand ambassadors (yes I am beyond thrilled by this!!)
 I was asked by them to create a crêpe recipe utilising their Wild Blueberry Conserve.
 I know that lemon and blueberries are a fabulous pairing of flavours and so knew instantly to include lemon in the recipe.
 I’ve taken it one step further by creating a simple lemon syrup to pour over your crêpes and when slathered in Bonne Maman Wild Blueberry Conserve, these crêpes are PERFECT!
-The Wild Blueberry Conserve is sweet yet not cloyingly so and its filled with fresh fruit.
-It’s fruity, flavour packed and my favourite of the wide range of conserves that Bonne Maman have.
+The Wild Blueberry Conserve is sweet yet not cloyingly so and it's filled with fresh fruit.
+It's fruity, flavour-packed and my favourite of the wide range of conserves that Bonne Maman has.

 Are crêpes and pancakes the same?